pedroladeira/revoltui/README.md

 # RevoltUI

-React UI framework based in tailwindcss gramework.
+React UI framework based in tailwindcss Framework.
 You can check [documentation](https://revoltui.now.sh/)

 ## Add RevoltUI to your project